Reinforced Generation of Combinatorial Structures: Hardness of Approximation: Discussion on AI-assisted Mathematics and Complexity Theory

-As mentioned in~\Cref{sec:intro}, there have been prior efforts to generate proofs for open mathematical statements via prompting an LLM directly~\cite{vanraamsdonk2025finiteentropysumsquantum, Bubeck2025_GPT5_Proof, orabona2025new,diez2025mathematicalresearchgpt5malliavinstein}.
-However, this approach has seen limited success to date.
-In some cases an LLM was indeed able to generate the complete and correct proof of a previously unproven statement~\cite{Bubeck2025_GPT5_Proof} (although it is possible that a persistent human could perhaps have derived this), but in many cases~\cite{vanraamsdonk2025finiteentropysumsquantum,orabona2025new,diez2025mathematicalresearchgpt5malliavinstein} the LLM could only generate a proof sketch, which ultimately had to be filled in by humans.
 In general, these proofs/sketches currently require a human to verify correctness.
-Indeed, our~\emph{natural attempts} to prompt a standard LLM into directly generating the kinds of combinatorial structures in this paper met with failure~\footnote{For example, GPT5 and Gemini 2.5 Pro could not generate the $16/17$-NP-hardness gadget for \maxcuttwo, even though the gadget is explicitly mentioned in~\cite[Figure 4.1]{trevisan2000gadgets} --- the prompt being~\texttt{Can you generate the gadget that gives the construction for $16/17$ approximation of MAX-CUT under NP hardness?}}.
-While this may become feasible as LLM reasoning capabilities improve~\cite{luong2025advanced}, a formal comparison is beyond the scope of this paper.
-It is also worth re-emphasizing that the proof constructions generated by AI in this paper \emph{always come with a certificate of correctness} which can be verified computationally.
-So, as long as the verification code is sound, there is no further need for human scrutiny.
+Our own~\emph{natural attempts} to prompt a standard LLM into directly generating the kinds of combinatorial structures in this paper met with failure~\footnote{For example, GPT 5.2 and Gemini 3.0 Ultra could not generate the $16/17$-NP-hardness gadget for \maxcuttwo, even though the gadget is explicitly mentioned in~\cite[Figure 4.1]{trevisan2000gadgets} --- the prompt being~\texttt{Can you generate the gadget that gives the construction for $16/17$ approximation of MAX-CUT under NP hardness?}}.
+While this may become feasible as LLM reasoning capabilities improve~\cite{luong2025advanced}, a formal comparison is beyond the current scope.
+We emphasize that our constructions \emph{always come with a certificate of correctness} that is formally verified via standard computational approaches.
+Once the verification code is sound, there is no further need for human scrutiny.

-Next we discuss whether a human could have discovered the combinatorial structures in our proofs by hand.
-It is conceivable that a human expert or a highly customized computational solver could eventually find these solutions.
-However, their discovery is likely beyond the reach of simple "pencil-and-paper" methods, and standard SMT/MIP solvers failed to produce them.
+\mypar{Demonstrating AlphaEvolve's breadth} The recent paper~\cite{georgiev2025mathematical} is a sweeping tour de force of LLM-guided evolutionary search (AlphaEvolve) in autonomously discovering novel mathematical constructions across analysis, combinatorics, and geometry, surprisingly finding a counterexample to the ``Four Guards'' logic puzzle by creatively engaging in ``prompt injection'' against the verifying language model.
+It notably improves bounds on long-standing problems like the Kakeya needle problem and the Ring Loading Problem, often achieving results competitive with or superior to human-designed benchmarks with minimal problem-specific tuning.
+Importantly, in most of this work (including our gadget reductions), AlphaEvolve cannot directly ``evolve the theorem''; rather, its evolutionary process is guided by a synthetic scoring function that guides towards a better theorem.